etohgame/kit/docs/client-objects/buttons.md

 # Buttons

-Buttons are parts that, when touched by objects allowed via a `TouchConfiguration`, toggle a set of parts between a Pressed and Unpressed state.
+Buttons are parts that, when touched by objects allowed via a [TouchConfiguration](/docs/global-configurations/touch-configurations.md), toggle a set of parts between a Pressed and Unpressed state.

 Buttons are defined as [`Models`](https://create.roblox.com/docs/reference/engine/classes/Model) containing a `ButtonConfiguration` and a [`BasePart`](https://create.roblox.com/docs/reference/engine/classes/BasePart) named `ButtonPart`.
 By default, Buttons are linked to their corresponding Button Activated Objects if the [`Color`](https://create.roblox.com/docs/reference/engine/classes/BasePart#Color) of the `ButtonPart` matches that of the Button Activated Object.